ryan-ellis/CopierTerminal/README.md

 # CopierTerminal

 Mock of what a proposed copier terminal system would look like for use in the A.V.
-Williams computer science building at UMD.
+Williams computer science building.

 Live version availiable [here](https://ryan-ellis.github.io/CopierTerminal/).